-Anna has a broad practice encompassing consumer contracts, advertising and pricing, civil aviation and financial services.
+Anna has a broad practice encompassing consumer contracts, e-commerce, advertising and pricing and financial services.
 She undertakes drafting and advisory work and appears in various courts and tribunals, both as a junior and as sole counsel.

-Anna is recognised as a leading junior in Chambers & Partners and Legal 500, where she is described as having “great attention to detail” and “excellent legal acumen”.
+Anna is consistently ranked as a leading junior in Chambers & Partners and Legal 500, where she is described as having “great attention to detail” and “excellent legal acumen”.
 Examples of recent work include:

-- Advising trustees of a family trust, who had provided loans to beneficiaries under the trust, on whether they require authorisation from the FCA under FSMA.
+- Advising trustees of a family trust, who had provided loans to the trust’s beneficiaries, on whether they require authorisation from the FCA under FSMA.

 - Representing (led by Jonathan Kirk QC) a major online auction house in a claim for judicial review in relation to the scope of the ‘public auction’ exemption in the Consumer Rights Act 2015 and the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013

 Anna has a particular interest in EU law and is often asked to advise on complex EU law issues, including the interplay between the EU’s general and sectoral consumer protection regimes.
-Anna spent three months as a visiting professional at the European Commission, where she worked on a number of consumer Regulations and Directives.
-Anna also teaches EU Law at the London School of Economics.
+Anna spent three months at the European Commission, where she worked on cross-border consumer enforcement, and taught EU Law at the London School of Economics.
 She is a member of the Bar Council’s EU Law Committee.

-- advising a leading e-commerce company in relation to an investigation under the Consumer Protection from Unfair Trading Regulations, the Electronic Commerce (EC Directive) Regulations 2002 and a host of other consumer regulations;
+- advising a major e-commerce platform in relation to an investigation under the Consumer Protection from Unfair Trading Regulations, the Electronic Commerce (EC Directive) Regulations 2002 and a host of other consumer measures;

-- drafting legal submissions on behalf of an online retailer during a trading standards investigation under the Business Protection from Misleading Marketing Regulations 2008;
+- drafting legal submissions on behalf of an online retailer in response to a trading standards investigation under the Business Protection from Misleading Marketing Regulations 2008;

 Anna has significant experience in this sector.
 Examples of recent work include: